jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 > - The flow of immigrants that had begun in the 1840s resumed quickly
 >   after the Civil War
 >   - the nation’s expanding industries needed labor
->   - most came from Europe and to a far lesser extent Asia and Mexico.
+>   - most came from Europe and to a far lesser extent Asia and Mexico

 ## Immigrants